ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 It increases the throughput on UDP (from around 2Mb to 2.5Mb), while the rate via USB & telemetry stay the same.
 ### Antipattern Category
-New:Hard-coded-fine-tuning
+New:Hard-coded-fine-tuning, New:Fixed_Communication_Rate
 ### Keyword
 increase
 ### Note
-Max bytes sent increased from 64 * 1024 to 256 * 1024.
+Max bytes sent increased from 64 * 1024 to 256 * 1024, increasing UDP throughput.
 Issue: Mavlink threadding fixes (#7226)

 ## Commit #464